-The Global Environmental Change calculator is provided for informational purposes only to illustrate the potential impact that an investment in the fund may represent.
-The companies in which the fund is invested fit in at least one of the six core impact pillars of the fund and not all companies will have an impact on all of the nine environmental indicators.
-Impact investing must take into consideration the capital allocation and engagement strategies of the fund.
+The Global Environmental Change calculator is provided for informational purposes only to illustrate the potential impact that an investment in the portfolio may represent.
+The companies in which the portfolio is invested fit in at least one of the six core impact pillars of the portfolio and not all companies will have an impact on all of the nine environmental indicators.
+Impact investing must take into consideration the capital allocation and engagement strategies of the portfolio.